 - Hanging Baskets – No time to create your own hammock?
 We love this idea from Centsational Girl to use hanging baskets for stuffed animals and other toys.
 This is a great way to create off the floor storage without shelving – and you can place it at the perfect playing height for your kids to make it easy to access and clean up on their own.

-- Animal Swing – What a fun idea for those stuffed animals, you gotta love this DIY stuffed animal swing from It’s Always Autumn.
+- Animal Swing – What a fun idea for those stuffed animals, you gotta love this DIY stuffed animal swing.
 Great option if you don’t have a corner of the room available for a hammock, and easy enough that the kids can help with the construction!

 - Clever Clotheslines – Another option we love for organizing stuffed animals is sweet and simple from attemptingaloha.
 Just attach a clothesline and pin stuffed animals along the length with clothespins and voila!